bobbycar-reinvented/bobbycar-boardcomputer-firmware/README.md

 # flash only app (do this for development as it is much faster)
 idf.py -p /dev/ttyUSB0 -b 921600 app-flash monitor

+# alternative commands (After '. export.sh')
+bobby-build # Builds the firmware bobby-flash # Flashes the firmware bobby-app-flash # Just flashes the app partition bobby-monitor # Opens the serial monitor bobby-coredump # Opens the coredump-utility open-ide # Opens qtcreator
 ```

-if you are inside monitor, hit Ctrl+T then Ctrl+X to exit.
+If you are inside monitor, hit Ctrl+T then Ctrl+X to exit.

 Hit Ctrl+T then Ctrl+A to reflash the app and return to monitor (very handy during development)